 - Paper trimmer and/or scissors

 Step Two: Paint the top and inside of each tube with paint.
 Try using a shade of paint that matches the cardstock you will be wrapping each tube with.

 Step Three: Wrap the tubes in paper.
 Once dry, wrap each tube in the patterned piece of paper for each color.
 I used Scor-Tape to adhere the paper to the tube, but you could also use glue.
 Trim any paper that hangs over the tube.

 Below you can see all of my tubes painted and wrapped!

 Cut and adhere the rest of the pieces to create the 11 colored pencils.
+The colored piece of paper should layer over the small dark tan piece of paper.

-*Be sure to position your tubes so they are against the back edge of the board.
-This way you will have space in the front of them to attach the colored pencils.
-Place tubes so the seams of the paper are hidden by the next tube.
-The two tubes on the ends – white and brown, should have their paper seams facing in so they aren’t visible.
+- Place tubes so the seams of the paper are hidden by the next tube.
+The two tubes on the ends – white and brown, should have their paper seams facing inward so they aren’t visible.

 *If you there isn’t room on your board for the colored pencils to sit you could always glue them to the front of the board.